Trouba, Lowry rally Jets to 3-1 win over Islanders

-Nikolaj Ehlers added an empty-net goal with 2.1 seconds left and Connor Hellebuyck stopped 27 shots as Winnipeg won for the fifth time in six games.
+Nikolaj Ehlers added an empty-net goal with 2.1 seconds left and Connor Hellebuyck stopped 27 shots to help Winnipeg get its season-high fourth straight win and fifth in six games.

+"We were able to grind and stick with our game," Hellebuyck said.
+"We're believing in ourselves and doing everything right."

 The Jets have three straight road wins for the first time this season after completing a sweep of their three-game trip to the New York area.
 Winnipeg beat New Jersey 4-3 in overtime on Saturday, then won 4-3 in a shootout against the Rangers on Sunday.